realA10001986/Flux-Capacitor/Hardware.md

 CircuitSetup's kits come with templates for holes and the door window.

-For replicating exactly what is seen in the movies, the door latches need to moved inward by one inch:
+For replicating exactly what is seen in the movies, the door latches need to be moved inward by one inch:
 ![latches](Hardware/img/latches.jpg)

 **&#9888; Warning: This box is made from molded fiberglass reinforced polyester.
 This is a highly dangerous material, so wear a proper mask when drilling, sawing or sanding.**